HoaxShark/AIComponent/README.md

 # AIComponent

 ## Instructions
+Download the build folder and run Ink'd.exe

+Select a level
 Press A to start the AI running
 Press S to stop the AI at any time (Do this after completing a level to free your mouse)